MilanStarcevic/PublicRepoSearcher/README.md

 # Public Repository Searcher

-Searches through GitHub and Bitbucket public repositories for keywords.
+Searches through public code repositories for specified keywords.
 Perfect to detect sensitive data exposure.

+Currently supported respositories:
+* GitHub (all public repositories)
+* GitLab (all snippets)
+* Bitbucket (searchable repositories for specified users)

 ## How to use?